rd4com/mojo-learning/tutorials/traits.md

 *In the future, we might be able to provide fields and default methods implementations to traits!*

-*But don't worry, it is already very powerfull and liberative!*
+*But don't worry, it is already very powerful and liberative!*